 Filmed at Lambton Castle in Northeast England, the visually austere period drama follows a vibrant and open young bride as she transitions into a powerful and unhinged woman.

-The new movie was adapted by Alice Birch from the mid-nineteenth century novella Lady Macbeth of Mtsensk District by Nikolai Leskov.
+The new Victorian era period drama was adapted by Alice Birch from the mid-nineteenth century novella Lady Macbeth of Mtsensk District by Nikolai Leskov.
 Its title is a nod to the Shakespearean play, referencing Lady MacBeth’s murderous ways.

 Synopsis: Rural England, 1865.
 Katherine is stifled by her loveless marriage to a bitter man twice her age, and his cold, unforgiving family.
 When she embarks on a passionate affair with a young worker on her husband’s estate, a force is unleashed inside her so powerful that she will stop at nothing to get what she wants.

 Lady Macbeth is a tragic portrait of a beautiful, determined and merciless young woman seizing her independence in a world dominated by men.

 Please note that this R-rated movie has some disturbing content, and may not be suitable for sensitive viewers.
 “Lady Macbeth has the refined, pleasing trappings of a tasteful period piece with the vicious, beating heart of a brutal psychological thriller.
 You can’t stop watching its beauty, even as you long to look away from its cruelty.” – Christy Lemire for Roger Ebert